fbargaglistoffi/BCF-IV/README.md

 * <tt>`n_sim`</tt>: the number of iterations used by the BCF-IV algorithm  to get the posterior distribution of the estimands;
 * <tt>`binary`</tt>: this option should be set to <tt>`TRUE`</tt> when the outcome variable is binary and to <tt>`FALSE`</tt> if the outcome variable is either discrete or continuous.

-The _mm_bcf_iv_ function returns the discovered sub-population, the conditional complier average treatment effect (CCACE), the p-value for this effect, the p-value for a weak-instrument test, the proportion of compliers, the contitional intention-to-treat effect (CITT) and the proportion of compliers in the node.
+The _mm_bcf_iv_ function returns the discovered sub-population, the conditional complier average treatment effect (CCACE), the p-value for this effect, the p-value for a weak-instrument test, the proportion of compliers, the conditional intention-to-treat effect (CITT) and the proportion of compliers in the node.

 More details on the R code for the BCF-IV function can be found [here](https://github.com/barstoff/BCF-IV/blob/master/Functions/BCF-IV_in_detail.pdf).